cawilliamson/treble_voltage/README.md

 ## Usage

-The build system uses a modular Makefile structure to orchestrate the build process.
-The main `Makefile` contains shared configuration and includes individual step files from the `makefiles/` directory.
+The build system uses a single comprehensive Makefile to orchestrate the build process.
+The Makefile contains all configuration, variables, and build targets in one file for simplicity.

 ### Makefile Structure

-The build system is organized into multiple files for better maintainability:
+The build system is organized in a clear, sequential manner:

-1. The main `Makefile` contains all shared configuration, variables, and common targets
+1. Configuration variables and resource limits at the top
+2. Common container parameters and phony target definitions
+3. Convenience targets for different build combinations
-2. Individual build steps are split into separate files in the `makefiles/` directory
+4. Individual build steps in sequential order with clear headers
-3. Each step file is named with a number prefix (e.g., `01_clone_rom_manifest.mk`) to ensure they're included in the correct order

-This modular structure makes it easier to:
+This consolidated structure makes it easier to:
-- Understand the build process
+- Understand the entire build process at a glance
-- Modify individual steps without affecting others
-- Add new steps in the future
+- Follow the build flow from start to finish
+- See all dependencies and relationships between targets

 Here are the available targets: